cvzh/cvzh.github.io/_pages/about.md

 ---

 Hello!
-I’m Zhongxing Zhang, a Ph.D. student in Computer Science at the University of Minnesota, Twin Cities.
-My research interests include Machine Learning, Data Mining, and Computer Vision, particularly in image restoration and image super-resolution.
+I’m Zhongxing Zhang, a Ph.D. student in Computer Science at the University of Minnesota (Twin Cities), where I am advised by Prof. Jaideep Srivastava.
+My research interests include Machine Learning, Natural Language Processing, and Computational Social Science, particularly in human behavior analysis and social computing.
 Prior to that, I received my Master and Bachelor degrees in Shandong University of Finance and Economics, where I was advised by Prof. Hui Liu.

 ### Research Interests
 - **Image Restoration:** Innovating approaches to enhance image quality and recover image details.